How does Hydrogen Affect the Human Body?

 In short, hydrogen is the jack of all trades and plays an active role in helping your body perform at its A-game.

 Some specific benefits of consuming enough hydrogen include feeling energized and potentially slowing down the ageing process.
 It’s no secret that carbohydrates provide your body with energy -- whether it be before a long-distance run or for a quick pick-me-up at the office.
 But have you ever stopped to consider why a couple of crackers or a crisp apple can spike your energy levels?
 The answer is, in part, thanks to hydrogen.

 When you consume carbohydrates, your body breaks the food up into simpler elements like glucose.
 After further digestion, your body breaks up glucose into carbon, oxygen, and hydrogen.

 Hydrogen ions are then taken to the mitochondria, which, as you might remember, is the powerhouse of the cell.
 Your body is then able to use this energy to complete everyday tasks, such as waking up, getting to work, and dropping your kids off at school.

-Furthermore, many researchers believe that some of the negative side effects of aging can be linked to free radicals in the body.
-Hydrogen may effectively protect the body against free radicals and significantly slow the aging process.
+Furthermore, many researchers believe that some of the adverse side effects of ageing can be linked to free radicals in the body.
+Hydrogen may effectively protect the body against free radicals and significantly slow the ageing process.